 Before I meditate, I often find it difficult to think straight because there are just so many thoughts running through my mind.
 My mind jumps from one thing to another, and I have absolutely no mind-body connection.

 If I’ve had a rough day, I will also be feeling stressed and anxious, which will manifest in various physical symptoms, like a raised heartbeat and twitchiness (I get twitchy eyes when I feel anxious).

 Before meditation, I feel like time is going by far too quickly, and that I have a pile of things to do that I will never get around to finishing.

 Before I meditate, I have zero appreciation for the present moment.
-Mindfulness is zero.
+My level of mindfulness is low.
 I could pass by the most beautiful garden and hardly even notice it because my mind is elsewhere.

 That’s what it’s like before meditation.
 After meditation, things look a lot better.